 - Needle aspirates of the local lymph nodes are also recommended to evaluate for spread of disease

-- Nasal hydropulsion using a high-pressure saline infusion into the nose often yields diagnostic samples
+- Nasal hydropulsion using a high-pressure saline infusion into the nose often yields diagnostic samples (and may also clear some blockages)

 - Abdominal ultrasound may be recommended to complete staging1